 Cheriss has been published in O Magazine, The White House Historical Association, The New York Times, Bloomberg, Time, ABC News, The Today Show, MSNBC, and other international publications.
 She has a solo exhibition at Black Rock Center for the Arts in Maryland, of photographs exploring the intersection of race, politics, and protest, in the wake of the national reckoning on racial injustice.
 Her work is featured in a permanent exhibit: MFON's “In Conversation: Visual Meditations on Black Masculinity”, at the African American Museum in Philadelphia, displayed in an exhibit: "Come Together, Right Now: The Art of Gathering" at the Chrysler Museum of Art, in Norfolk, Va., and she has images highlighted in a BET social justice campaign: ‘Content for Change’.

-Originally from Kansas City, Mo., Cheriss is a lauded portrait and editorial photographer based in Washington, D.C.
-Her passion radiates through her aptitude to connect to the soul of those she photographs.
+Originally from Kansas City, Mo., Cheriss's passion radiates through her aptitude to connect to the soul of those she photographs.
 She is available for commissions, projects, and assignments.

-MEMBER: Board of Directors — Focus on the Story, Immediate Past President — Women Photojournalists of Washington (WPOW), Co-chair Photo Committee — National Press Club (NPC), Diversify Photo, The Authority Collective, Women Photograph, Black Women Photographers, National Press Photographers Association (NPPA), National Association of Black Journalists (NABJ), White House News Photographers Association (WHNPA), White House Press Pool, Press Photographers’ Gallery — U.S. Senate and House of Representatives, The Exposure Group, Professional Photographers of America (PPA), Sistagraphy
+MEMBER: Board of Directors — Focus on the Story, Immediate Past President — Women Photojournalists of Washington (WPOW), Co-chair Photo Committee — National Press Club (NPC), Diversify Photo, Black Women Photographers, Women Photograph, The Authority Collective, National Press Photographers Association (NPPA), National Association of Black Journalists (NABJ), White House News Photographers Association (WHNPA), White House Press Pool, Press Photographers’ Gallery — U.S. Senate and House of Representatives, The Exposure Group, Professional Photographers of America (PPA), Sistagraphy